The Efficient Shrinkage Path: Maximum Likelihood of Minimum MSE Risk: Summary

 All five types of ridge \textit{TRACE} plots for a wide variety of ridge \textit{paths} can be explored using existing R-functions.
 For example, the RXshrink \textit{aug.lars()} function generates \textit{TRACE}s for Least-Angle, Lasso and Forward Stagewise methods [Efron, Hastie, Johnstone and Tibshirani (2004), Hastie and Efron (2013)] when applied to \textit{narrow-data} with $p<(n-3)$.
 These \textit{TRACE} plots provide quick and clear insights into the MSE risk characteristics of shrinkage and/or selection methods.

-Computers have shaped the \textit{theory} as well as the \textit{practice} of statistics ever since Efron (1979) helped initiate the emergence of Data Science.
-Software providing clear ``visual insights'' into the strengths and weaknesses of alternative estimation methods are indispensable components of standard Tool Bags.
+Computers have shaped the \textit{theory} as well as the \textit{practice} of statistics ever since Efron (1979) helped initiate the emergence of data-science.
+Software providing clear ``visual insights'' into the strengths and weaknesses of alternative estimation methods are indispensable components of an adequate \textbf{Tool Bag} for tomorrow's applied researchers and data-scientists.